GothenburgBitFactory/taskwarrior/taskchampion/CONTRIBUTING.md

 The book documentation explains lots of the concepts in the design of TaskChampion.
 It is linked from the README.

-There are three crates in this repository.
+There are three important crates in this repository.
 You may be able to limit the scope of what you need to understand to just one crate.
  * `taskchampion` is the core functionality of the application, implemented as a library
- * `taskchampion-cli` implements the command-line interface (in `cli/`)
+ * `taskchampion-lib` implements a C API for `taskchampion`, used by Taskwarrior
- * `taskchampion-sync-server` implements the synchronization server (in `sync-server/`)
+ * `integration-tests` contains some tests for integrations between multiple crates.

 You can generate the documentation for the `taskchampion` crate with `cargo doc --release --open -p taskchampion`.

 ## Making a Pull Request